yeungbri/eau2/report/doc.md

 * The Key-Value store is able to store key-value pairs, and is able to handle simple queries.
 * The network is able to handle requests between nodes and exchange accurate data.
 * Data can be distributed evenly across the system, and data on different nodes can be accurately retrieved.
+* Caching is utilized in retrieving values from other nodes, so repeat queries are no longer required.
+This sped up the runtime of m3 significantly (over a minute, to under a second)

 ### TODO:
 * Finish getting milestone 4 to work.
 We had a lot of tech debt leftover from milestone 3, and spent the majority of this past week absolving that debt.
-* Improve the Key-Value store's efficiency.
-Large numbers of chunks across multiple different nodes makes accessing data very, very slow.
 * Continue to implement a real network interface.
 Right now, we are still relying on the pseudo-network that involves imitating clients with threads.
+Progress has been made since the last deadline, but more debugging and tests are needed.
 * Continue to test the network and test that data is reliable and available after being sent to other nodes.
 * Continue to test.